 Grid Integration PCB: The Core Cornerstone for Building a Stable, Efficient, and Smart Grid

-The Core Economic Value and Technical Challenges of Grid Integration PCB
+Core Economic Value and Technical Challenges of Grid Integration PCB

 3. High Reliability and Long Lifespan Requirements: Energy infrastructure typically requires a design life of 20-25 years.
-This means PCBs and their components must withstand long-term electrical stress, thermal cycling, and harsh outdoor environmental tests.
+This means PCBs and their components must withstand long-term electrical stress, thermal cycling, and harsh outdoor environmental conditions.

 4. Complex Control and Communication: Modern grids rely on sophisticated digital control algorithms and high-speed communication.
 From Substation Automation to remote monitoring, PCBs need to carry high-frequency signals and sensitive analog circuits, posing extremely high demands on signal integrity (SI) and power integrity (PI).